latoyagonzales/latoyagonzales.github.io/projects/alc.md

 <img class="img-fluid" src="../img/igniting/IPB.png">

-Advanced Leaders Course (ALC) is a course that all Sergeants (E-5) in the Army have to take in order to either become or maintain a Staff Sergeant (E-6).
+Advanced Leadership Course (ALC) is a course that all Sergeants (E-5) in the Army have to take in order to either become or maintain a Staff Sergeant (E-6).
 These courses are Military Occuptational Specialty (MOS) specific.
 As my MOS is an Intelligence Analyst (35F), I attended the 35F ALC.

 To give you a rundown of the course, here is an example of the expected course outcome: